Not Very Resilient

 Paper Goods Machine Setters, Operators, and Tenders are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-This career is labeled "Not Very Resilient" because many of its most routine tasks — like monitoring machine performance, catching defects, and even physically transferring reels — are being taken over by AI-powered systems like computer vision, IoT sensors, and fully automated reel-change technology.
-On top of that, plant closures and industry consolidation mean there are simply fewer of these jobs available overall, so the remaining positions are under real pressure to do more with less human involvement.
+This career is labeled "Not Very Resilient" because so many of its core tasks, like monitoring machine performance, catching defects, and handling reel changes, are being taken over by AI-powered systems like computer vision, IoT sensors, and fully automatic sheet transfer equipment.
+On top of that, industry consolidation and facility closures are pushing mills to do more with fewer workers, which speeds up the push toward automation.

 Read full analysis